-The table below sets forth certain information relating to Mr. Werth's participation in Newport Corporation's Deferred Compensation Plan during the year ended December 31, 2016, including (i) the aggregate dollar amounts of interest and other earnings accrued on Mr. Werth's account and (ii) the total balance of Mr. Werth's account as of December 31, 2016.
-In 2016, Mr. Werth did not make any contributions to, or withdrawals or received distributions from, the Deferred Compensation Plan, and we did not make any contributions to the plan on behalf of Mr. Werth.
+The table below sets forth certain information relating to Mr. Werth's participation in Newport Corporation's Deferred Compensation Plan during the year ended December 31, 2017, including (i) the aggregate dollar amounts of interest and other earnings accrued on Mr. Werth's account and (ii) the total balance of Mr. Werth's account as of December 31, 2017.
+In 2017, Mr. Werth did not make any contributions to, or withdrawals or receive distributions from, the Deferred Compensation Plan, and we did not make any contributions to the plan on behalf of Mr. Werth.
 We assumed this plan in connection with the Newport acquisition.
 No other Named Executive Officer is eligible to participate in this plan.
-In 2016, Newport employees, including Mr. Werth, who were eligible to participate in the plan were not permitted to make an election for the deferral of any of their salaries in 2017 but we expect that these employees, including Mr. Werth, will have the opportunity to make an election to defer their 2017 annual incentive compensation to the extent earned and paid in 2018.
-We expect that after this election, no further elections will be permitted under this plan.
+In 2016, Newport employees, including Mr. Werth, who were eligible to participate in the plan were not permitted to make an election for the deferral of any of their salaries in 2017 but these employees, including Mr. Werth, did have the opportunity to make an election to defer their 2017 annual incentive compensation to the extent earned and paid in 2018.
+Mr. Werth elected to defer his 2017 annual incentive compensation of \$616,587, which was paid in February 2018.
+We expect that no further elections will be permitted under this plan.

-Aggregate Aggregate Executive Registrant's Earnings Aggregate Balance at Contributions Contributions in Last Withdrawals/ Last Year in Last Year in Last Year Year(1) Distributions End(2) Name (\$) (\$) (\$) (\$) (\$) Dennis L. Werth - - \$2,114 - \$256,029
+Aggregate Aggregate Executive Registrant's Earnings Aggregate Balance at Contributions Contributions in Last Withdrawals/ Last Year in Last Year in Last Year Year(1) Distributions End(2) Name (\$) (\$) (\$) (\$) (\$) Dennis L. Werth - \$42,980 - \$299,009

-(1) The aggregate earnings in 2016 consisted of market-based earnings on all compensation deferred under the plan based on the performance of the measurement funds selected by Mr. Werth.
+(1) The aggregate earnings in 2017 consisted of market-based earnings on all compensation deferred under the plan based on the performance of the measurement funds selected by Mr. Werth.
 Mr. Werth did not receive any above-market or preferential earnings on amounts deferred under Newport's Deferred Compensation Plan and, accordingly, no such amounts have been reported in the Summary Compensation Table included in this proxy statement.